mttchpmn/pd/reading-list.md

 ## Reading List

 Any entries in **bold** indicate a high-priority or critical resource.
 Any entries in ~~strikethrough~~ indicate a de-prioritised or potentially redundant resource.
+Any entries with a question mark (?) following indicate a resource that requires confirmation to add to reading list

-## Debugging and Refactoring
+### Debugging and Refactoring

 - **Debugging Indispensable Software and Hardware Problems**
 - **Working Effectively with Legacy Software**

 ### Software Architecture

-- Patterns of Enterprise Application Architecture
+- **Patterns of Enterprise Application Architecture**
+- Software architecture in practice, Len Bass
 - ~~Design Patterns: Elements of Reusable Object-Oriented software~~

 ### Computer Science